Show.me.uk - the children's section of the 24 Hour Museum.

 Shows a photo of a piece of coloured card, partly cut into strips

 Step 1: Cut a sheet of card into strips, but only halfway down the sheet, like in our picture.
-Don't make the strips too skinny, or they might break.

 Step 2: Cut out some flowers in another colour.
 You could make them different sizes or different colours... use your imagination!